BrewBlox/brewblox-documentation/docs/user/startup.md

 For an explanation of how to combine the various Spark Blocks, see the [BrewBlox control chains](./control_chains.md) page.

-The default configuration uses a single Spark.
-The [Adding Services](./adding_services.md) guide describe how to add more.
+The default configuration uses a single Spark controller.
+The [Multiple Devices](./multiple_devices.md) guide describe how to get started using more devices.

 For more advanced users, there are alternative ways for configuring and using the system.
 These are described in the [Advanced](./advanced.md) page.